mecodia/python-base/README.md

 ## Features

-This image is based on alpine:3.12 and provides the following features:
+This image is based on alpine linux and provides the following features:

-- Python 3.8
+- Python 3.x
 - uwsgi with python3, spooler and cache plugin loaded and sane default settings
 - pyscop2 and pyscop2-binary
 - wait-for-postgres command (wait for the DB defined in \$POSTGRES_HOST)